Public Worship Regulation Act 1874: List of clergy imprisoned

 These clergy were supported financially by George Boyle, 6th Earl of Glasgow, who donated considerable sums to their defence and compensation.

-Prosecutions ended when a Royal Commission in 1906 recognised the legitimacy of pluralism in worship, but the Act remained in force for 91 years until it was repealed on 1 March 1965 by the Ecclesiastical Jurisdiction Measure 1963.
+Prosecutions ended when a Royal Commission in 1906 recognised the legitimacy of pluralism in worship, but the act remained in force for 91 years until it was repealed on 1 March 1965 by the Ecclesiastical Jurisdiction Measure 1963.

 Territorial extent

-The Act extended to England, the Channel Islands and the Isle of Man.
+The act extended to England, the Channel Islands and the Isle of Man.

+Subsequent developments

+The whole act was repealed by section 87 of, and the fifth schedule to, the Ecclesiastical Jurisdiction Measure 1963 (No. 1), which came into force on 1 March 1965.